xlp0/PublishedVaults/StudyNotes/Hub/Theory/Sciences/Computer Science/Data.md

 The term "data" refers to a collection of facts, statistics, or information that is gathered through observation, measurement, or research.
 It can be in various forms such as numbers, words, images, or any other representation of information.

 In terms of etymology, the word "data" comes from the Latin word "datum," which means "something given."
 The singular form of data is "datum," but in modern usage, data is often treated as a plural noun.
+In other words, data is the thing that [[Representation|represents]] other things.

 Logic, on the other hand, is a discipline that deals with reasoning and argumentation.
 It focuses on principles of valid reasoning and inference.
 The term "logic" originates from the Greek word "logos," which means "reason" or "word."